alexjohnj/spotijack/README.md

 ## Requirements

-Spotijack requires macOS 10.14.
-You need a licensed copy of Audio Hijack Pro (version 2, not 3) and any recent version of Spotify.
+Spotijack requires macOS 10.15 and a local loopback audio device.
 You (probably) need a premium Spotify account since Spotijack makes no attempt to distinguish between adverts and songs.

-Spotijack has only been tested using the instant-on plugin for Audio Hijack Pro.
-You'll _also_ need a copy of Audio Hijack 3 to get the plugin.

 ## Usage

-On first launch, Spotijack will handle creating a recording session in Audio Hijack Pro as well as setting up Audio Hijack Pro and Spotify for scripting.
-All you need to do is start playing a song in Spotify and hit the record button.
+Launch Spotijack, select the input device it should record from and then click record.

+If recording is ending immediately after starting, check the console for a logged error.

 ## Building

-Spotijack uses Carthage to manage dependencies.
-Once they're set up, it should build cleanly using Xcode 10.
+Spotijack requires Xcode 12 Beta 2 to build.
 You should do a release build because the optimisations provide a nice reduction in CPU usage.

 ## Implementation